 - IntellijIdea for IDE

-I’ve used following well written articles from DigitalOcean to setup both docker and docker-compose on my local setup.
+I’ve used the following well-written articles from DigitalOcean to set up both docker and docker-compose on my local setup.

 Setting Up PostgreSQL Base Project